ModelEarth/community/challenge/ev.md

 We'll be creating a choropleth map of
 <a href="../projects/mobility/">industries impacted by the transition to EV</a>

-We'll be dreaming of creating an integrated [Georgia Labor Market Explorer](https://explorer.gdol.ga.gov/vosnet/Logoff.aspx?Displayonly=1&utype=L&plang=E)
+Create new interfaces for Department of Labor tools like the [Georgia Labor Market Explorer](https://explorer.gdol.ga.gov/vosnet/Logoff.aspx?Displayonly=1&utype=L&plang=E)

 ---
 <br>